 If you know when your new family member is joining the family, it is ideal to have a few things set up for their arrival.
 Their own bed, food and water bowls, and toys are a great starting point.
-Having new things for your new pet will prevent existing pets getting jealous of toys being mistakenly pinched by excited arrivals.
+Having new things for your new pet will prevent existing pets becoming jealous of toys being mistakenly pinched by excited arrivals.

 Family rules are a great way to ensure that the new addition does not become overwhelmed and will help them settle into your family.
 Some rules could include:

-- allowing the new addition some time to explore the environment
+- Allowing the new addition some time to explore the environment

-- allotting each family member some time to get to know the new addition
+- Allotting each family member some time to get to know the new addition

-- give lots of love, praise, and rewards
+- Give lots of love, praise, and rewards

-- provide a comfortable personal space where they feel safe and secure
+- Provide a comfortable personal space where they feel safe and secure

-- ensure your current pet has their own space too
+- Ensure your current pet has their own space too

-- what food was your new pet previously eating?
+- What food was your new pet previously eating?
 A sudden change in diet can sometimes cause an upset stomach.
 (If you wish to change their diet please do so over a period of 7 – 10 days)

-- provide separate food and drinking bowls
+- Provide separate food and water bowls

 If you have pets at home, please ensure they are up to date with vaccinations and free from parasites.
 Your new addition should also be up to date with their vaccinations and parasite prevention.
 Very young pets may not be fully vaccinated.
 It is vital that your new addition only socialises with fully vaccinated, healthy, social and, parasite-free pets.

 Tips for introducing your dog to a new pet: